-With these extensions [ you need to install an additional extension too, it’ll guide you] , you will have quicker and easier access to all Facebook emoticons.
+Ever wondered how people use all those nice emoticons from their phones and you too wanted it badly but you didn’t own a good phone and felt bad?
+Have no worries, FSS is here to your rescue.
+With these extensions (you need to install an additional extension too, the extension itself will guide you) , you will have quicker and easier access to all Facebook emoticons.
 After installation you will see displayed a small icon in Facebook status/comment boxes.
 When you click on it, you will see all secret emoticons.
 But you need to install an icon pack too, which I just mentioned, but it’s just as hassle-free as adding any extensions.

-These new emoticons are not just local machine compatible, they are visible to everyone regardless of whether they have this extension installed or not – Not like those spammy so-called Facebook themes that runs unwanted scripts in your browsers!
+These new emoticons are not just local machine compatible, they are visible to everyone regardless of whether they have this extension installed or not – Not like those spammy so-called Facebook themes that runs unwanted scripts in your browsers.

-Using Mailvelope extension, you can encrypt your emails.
+Using the Mailvelope extension, you can encrypt your emails.
 It provides an end-to-end encryption service; a secure e-mail communication based on OpenPGP Standard.
 Mailvelope allows to encrypt and decrypt emails in your favorite webmail provider.
 It is integrated directly into the web mail user interface and is easy to use in your regular workflow.

 It comes pre-configured for these web mail providers:

-Hope you guys found this useful! 🙂 Stay tuned.
+Hope you guys found this post useful! 🙂 Stay tuned.
 More interesting posts are coming up next! 😀